House Ways and Means chairman faces fight of his political life in Mass. primary

 Millions of dollars have been spent on the race, which at times has turned ugly.
 Morse has accused Neal — who has spent about three times as much on the race as he has — of seeking to smear him with a whisper campaign of unsavory allegations of unwanted advances on college students.

 Neal has denied the accusation.
-Additionally, when the complaints against Morse, who is unmarried and gay, didn’t bear out, those who raised them apologized for the accusations.
+In addition, when the complaints against Morse, who is unmarried and gay, were not substantiated, those who raised them apologized for the accusations.

-Drawing far less attention — and money — is the primary in the southern Boston suburbs of the 8th District, where nine-term incumbent Rep. Stephen F. Lynch also faces a younger, liberal challenger in physician Robbie Goldstein.
+Drawing far less attention — and money — is the primary in the southern Boston suburbs of the 8th District, where Rep. Stephen F. Lynch, a nine-term incumbent, also faces a younger, liberal challenger in physician Robbie Goldstein.

-In an interview, Goldstein, 36, said that Lynch, 65, had been vulnerable for years.
-But no challenger had moved early and out-organized him, as he believed he had.
+In an interview, Goldstein, 36, said that Lynch, 65, has been vulnerable for years.
+But no challenger had moved early and out-organized him, as Goldstein said he believes he has.
 Goldstein, who backs Medicare-for-all, has outspent Lynch, a self-described centrist, on TV.
 He also criticized him for being the only member of the Massachusetts delegation to vote against the 2010 Affordable Care Act.

 “The national Democratic Party doesn’t like Stephen F. Lynch,” Goldstein said.
 “It’s not like he’s the best friend of Speaker Pelosi.
 He doesn’t have a committee chairmanship.
 He has not risen in the ranks of the Democratic Party despite 19 years in Congress.
 He doesn't have friends in Washington.
 So, they’re not coming in on their horses to save him in the last days of this election.”